StormHS/To-Do-To-Day/README.md

 ### Task Deletion:
 Accidentally added a task that you did yesterday?
 No drama baby Llama, hit the delete button the task will disappear.
 ### Progress Bar:
-Enjoy the sweet satisfaction of seeing the progress bar fill upo every time you complete a task.
+Enjoy the sweet satisfaction of seeing the progress bar fill up every time you complete a task.
 ### Done Page:
 Bask in the glory of being a functional adult by seeing all the tasks that you've completed on this page.
 Move tasks back to the to-do list any time.
 ### Clear All: